How to Be Brilliant at a Moment’s Notice

-Anyone who has to start with a blank page and fill it up with something useful, day after day after day to make a living will tell you that it’s one of the scariest things in the world.
+Anyone who starts with a blank page and has to turn it into something useful day after day will tell you it’s one of the scariest things in the world.

-Creativity can be a magical process and wildly fulfilling, but most of the time it’s bloody terrifying.
-To be both brilliant and prolific while not developing a heroin addiction or dying is challenging.
+Creativity can be magical and wildly fulfilling, but it’s also unpredictable and often terrifying.
+To be both brilliant and prolific, without burning out, takes more than talent.

 F – Focus